The Ten Commandments

+The Ten Commandments were given by God to His people.
+He spoke it with His mouth and then wrote it with His own finger twice on stone.
 The Ten Commandments stand high above all other moral and spiritual laws.
-It is the manual of human conduct and covers the field of human duty to God and to man (Matt.
-22:34–40).
-Man was made in the image of God (Gen. 1:27), made to be holy as He is holy (1 Peter 1:15, 16).
-The Ten Commandments are Heaven’s standard of holiness (Rom.
-7:7–25).
+It is the manual of human conduct and covers the field of human duty to God and to man (Matthew 22:34–40): Man was made in the image of God (Genesis 1:27), made to be holy as He is holy (1 Peter 1:15, 16).
+The Ten Commandments are Heaven’s standard of holiness (Romans 7:7–25).

-Jesus taught that those that are obedient to His law through His enabling grace will obtain eternal life (Matt.
-19:16–19).
-And the key to the spiritual understanding of the law was shown by Christ in the sermon on the mount (Matt.
-5 to 7).
+And the key to the spiritual understanding of the law was shown by Christ in the sermon on the mount (Matthew 5 to 7).

 The Ten Commandments can never change, for they are the absolute expression of God’s will and character.
-For this reason, God personally gave them to His children both orally and in writing (Ex.
-31:18; Deut.
-4:13).
+For this reason, God personally gave them to His children both orally and in writing on stone (Exodus 31:18; Deuteronomy 4:13).

 It is love that guards us from breaking the Ten Commandments, for how could we worship other gods, take His name in vain, and neglect the observance of the Sabbath if we truly love Him?
-How can we steal from our neighbor, testify against him, or covet his possessions if we love him?
+And how can we steal from our neighbor, testify against him, or covet his possessions if we love him?
 Love is the root of loyalty to God, and respect for men.
-It should ever be the great motive that prompts us to obedience (John 14:15; 15:10; 2 Cor.
-5:14; Gal.
-5:6).
+It should ever be the great motive that prompts us to obedience (John 14:15; 15:10; 2 Corinthians 5:14; Galatians 5:6).

-The Ten Commandments confirm the truth of Christian freedom (James 2:12; 2 Cor.
-3:17).
-Though the letter of the law may appear to be narrow in scope, its spirit is “exceeding broad” (Ps.
-119:96).
+The Ten Commandments confirm the truth of Christian freedom (James 2:12; 2 Corinthians 3:17).
+Though the letter of the law may appear to be narrow in scope, its spirit is “exceeding broad” (Psalm 119:96).

 In His service,